What is carfilzomib (Kyprolis®)?

 How and when is carfilzomib given?

-Carfilzomib is given as an infusion (drip) into a vein at a hospital out-patients department or clinic, under the supervision of a doctor who specialises in the treatment of cancer.
+Carfilzomib is administered as an infusion at a hospital outpatient department or clinic, under the supervision of a doctor who specialises in the treatment of cancer.
 The starting dose is calculated using your height and weight.
 It may be increased if the medicine is well tolerated.
-Each infusion may last 10-30 minutes.
-It is given on two consecutive days each week for three weeks followed by a 12-day rest period.
+Each infusion may last 10-30 minutes according to the dose.
+It is given on two consecutive days each week for three weeks followed by a week of rest.
 Each 28-day period is considered one treatment cycle.
-When carfilzomib is used with lenalidomide and dexamethasone it is known as KRd.

 Before starting carfilzomib, you should have a full medical work-up (including blood pressure and fluid management).
 You should be closely monitored during treatment.
 If you have severe side effects or the disease gets worse, treatment may need to be stopped or the dose reduced.
 Contact your doctor immediately if you have fever, chills, shivering, chest pain, cough, or swelling of the feet or legs, bleeding, bruising, weakness, headaches, confusion, seizures, or loss of sight.

 - European Medicines Agency.
 Kyprolis (carfilzomib) European public assessment report (EPAR): https://www.ema.europa.eu/en/documents/overview/kyprolis-epar-medicine-overview_en.pdf.
 Last updated 03/2018

 - Manufacturer’s product information https://www.kyprolis.eu/